-In the context of a takeover bid, most Canadian corporate statutes provide that where a takeover bid has been accepted by shareholders (other than the acquirer and its affiliates) representing 90 per cent or more of outstanding shares of a class, the remaining shares can be acquired or squeezed-out at the same price by operation of law, subject to rights of dissent and appraisal.
+In the context of a takeover bid, most Canadian corporate statutes provide that where a takeover bid has been accepted by shareholders (other than the acquirer and its affiliates) representing 90 per cent or more of outstanding shares of a class, the remaining shares can be acquired or squeezed out at the same price by operation of law, subject to rights of dissent and appraisal.
 Upon acquisition of 90 per cent or more of the outstanding shares of a target, the acquirer may send a notice to remaining shareholders that it is exercising its rights to acquire the remaining shares.
 Each shareholder has the right to dissent in respect of this process and apply to a court to establish a fair market value for the shares.
-The exercise of dissent rights does not prevent the acquirer from acquiring the shares of the dissenting shareholder, however, the acquirer inherits a court process that is completed following the acquisition, where a court hearing is held to determine the fair value of the dissenting shareholder's shares.
-Depending on the outcome of this court process, the acquirer will be required to pay the former shareholder the fair value set by the court, which can be higher or lower than the bid price.
+The exercise of dissent rights does not prevent the acquirer from acquiring the shares of the dissenting shareholder; however, the acquirer inherits a court process that is completed following the acquisition, where a court hearing is held to determine the fair value of the dissenting shareholder the fair value set by the court, which can be higher or lower than the bid price.
 The court process requires the former shareholder and the acquirer to adduce evidence as to the fair value of the shares.
 In some circumstances the fair value process is settled as between the former shareholder and the acquirer prior to the conclusion of the court process.

 Alternatively, a second step acquisition transaction is available to acquirers who do not reach 90 per cent ownership but manage to acquire two-thirds of the target's outstanding shares (or 75 per cent pursuant to some corporate statutes) and any majority of the minority required.
-In this case, the acquirer can propose an amalgamation, arrangement, share consolidation or other transaction in order to acquire the remaining shares.
-In all cases the shareholder vote required will be carried by the acquirer's holdings.
+In this case, the acquirer can propose an amalgamation, arrangement, share consolidation or other transaction to acquire the remaining shares.
+In all cases, the shareholder vote required will be carried by the acquirer's holdings.
 A minority shareholder often has similar rights of dissent an appraisal in the context of such a second step acquisition transaction.